Bybelll/Snake2D/README.md

 # Snake2D
-A simple snake game in Java.
+A simple snake game in Java 8.
 Using Java Swing to display the game.

 # How it looks: